aantron/ocaml.org/data/planet/lpw25/adding-namespaces-to-ocaml.md

 grouping the components of a library together.
 Up to now this has been achieved using the OCaml module system.
 Since the components of an OCaml library are modules, a module can be created that contains all the components of the library as sub-modules.
-The &ldquo;-pack&rdquo; option for the compiler was created to allow this module to be created while still keeping each component of the library in its own file.</p>
+The “-pack” option for the compiler was created to allow this module to be created while still keeping each component of the library in its own file.</p>

 <h3>Problems with pack</h3>

-<p>There are some critical problems with using &ldquo;-pack&rdquo; to create a single module
+<p>There are some critical problems with using “-pack” to create a single module
 containing the whole library:</p>

 <ul>